shakfu/sk-engines/docs/engines/bard.md

 3. **Resume**: the 64-entry LRU table, its text serialization, the checkpoint policy, and **`IStreamDeck::write_text`** - the one contract addition, with a default no-op body for every other engine.

-4. **Sequence state**: Read/Recite/Wander, segment-end detection and its loop/hold policy, clock-quantized advance, seam crossfade.
+4. **Sequence state**: Read/Recite/Wander, segment-end detection and its loop/hold policy, clock-quantized advance, layer crossfade.

 5. `scripts/prepare_audiobooks.py` and `host/test_bard.cpp`.